Arrive between 8 - 10 a.m. For The Best Chance of Getting Tickets

 Food is Available While You Wait on Line

-In addition to various hot dog and ice cream vendors in Central Park, Andy's Deli (212-799-3355) will deliver to people waiting on line for tickets.
+In addition to various hot dog and ice cream vendors and other food options near Central Park, Andy's Deli (212-799-3355) will deliver to people waiting on line for tickets.
 You can order everything from breakfast with coffee to sandwiches with soda to keep you sustained while you wait.
-The Public Theatre also operates Public Fare, with

 Feeling Lucky?
 Enter the Online Ticket Lottery

 If you don't want to spend several hours of your day waiting in line for tickets you can try your luck at the Virtual Ticketing System.
 Once you set-up your account, you can enter between midnight and noon to be entered in the lottery for tickets.
 You'll get an email notification around noon if you've gotten tickets, and you can pick up your tickets at the Delacorte Theater between 5:30 and 7:30 p.m.